Visualizing definitional divergence in high-dimensional data by manifold alignment: Application to 3D right ventricular strain computations: Discussion

-Finally, manifold alignment falls within unsupervised representation learning, and is therefore difficult to validate.
-We therefore designed experiments on toy synthetic and real data for which the uncertainty locations and magnitude can be roughly guessed.
-Then, we progressively evaluated our methodology on real data with several configurations of increasing complexity (two and three close descriptors, then two correlated-but-different descriptors), thoroughly examining the uncertainty patterns with the studied cardiac shapes and our prior knowledge on the data quality and disease.
+Finally, manifold alignment falls within unsupervised representation learning and is therefore difficult to validate.
+We therefore designed experiments on toy synthetic and real data for which \blueCNN{the} locations and magnitude \blueCNN{related to definitional divergence} can be roughly guessed.
+Then, we progressively evaluated our methodology on real data with several configurations of increasing complexity (two and three close descriptors, then two correlated-but-different descriptors), thoroughly examining the \blueCNN{discrepancy maps} with the studied cardiac shapes and our prior knowledge on the data quality and disease.